Derpilicious/Resume/README.md

 Copied from Jake's Resume.
-Contains my pdf as well as tex file.
+Contains the pdf as well as tex file.